5 smart financial actions for the new year

 3. Confirm your beneficiary designations

 A beneficiary is a person or entity, such as a trust or nonprofit, that you have designated to receive the assets in your financial accounts when you die.
-They’re incredibly important because they override instructions in your will and allow your assets to pass directly to the beneficiaries without having to go through probate.
+Beneficiary designations are incredibly important because they override instructions in your will and allow your assets to pass directly to the beneficiaries without having to go through probate.

-As such, all financial accounts (regardless of size) should have specific beneficiaries named — and the beginning of the year can be a convenient time to review and update them.
-For help, consider reaching out to your financial advisor.
-They will help you review your beneficiary designations on a regular basis and after major life changes such as a birth, divorce or marriage.
+As such, all financial accounts (regardless of size) should have specific beneficiaries named.
+The beginning of the year can be a convenient time to review and update them to ensure they reflect your wishes.

 4. Assess your cash reserve

 When a financial emergency arises, a cash reserve can help you pay for it and stay on track with your financial goals.
-Strive to keep three to six months of living expenses in a safe, liquid cash account that is generating interest.
-A high-interest savings account, money market deposit account or short-term certificate of deposit are good options to consider.
+Strive to keep three to six months of living expenses in a safer, liquid cash account that is generating interest.
+A high-interest savings account, money market deposit account or short-term certificate of deposit may be good options to help your reserve keep pace with inflation.

-Because your cash reserve is the first line of protection against a financial setback, consider reviewing it annually to make sure it fits your current needs.
-If you used some of your cash reserve recently or your circumstances have changed — higher expenses with a new child or a new job, for example — it’s worthwhile to replenish it.
-Similarly, ensure your reserve is keeping pace with inflation by keeping it in an account that earns interest.
+Because your cash reserve is the first line of protection against a financial setback, review it annually to make sure it fits your current needs.
+If you used some of your cash reserve recently or your circumstances have changed — higher expenses with a new child or new home, for example — it’s worthwhile to reassess and/or replenish it.

 Feel more confident about the year ahead

-What changes, if any, should I implement this year to make more progress towards my financial goals?
-What tax strategies should I be thinking about now to prepare for my 2024 federal tax return?
+What changes, if any, should I implement this year to make more progress toward my financial goals?
+What tax strategies should I be thinking about now to prepare for my 2026 federal tax return?
 Does my investment portfolio still align with my risk tolerance?

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary consultation, consider bringing these questions to your meeting.